Jamia Ashrafia expresses concern over PTI's role in Al-Qadir Trust case

 Pakistan

-Act of concealing corruption in the name of religion is a highly condemnable and unforgivable sin.
+Act of concealing corruption in the name of religion is a highly condemnable act, it says

 In a statement issued by the institution, it was stated that playing religious card to hide corruption is a very sad and condemnable act and added that it is not only a clear violation of Islamic teachings but also a grave sin.